chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 [Gist](https://gist.github.com/chriswebb09/1e4e5a1aa5f2e6fa3896c0a28975c5e7)

 ### Brief Introduction To The View Hierarchy In iOS

+One of the most basic building blocks of any iOS app is the UIKit class UIView.
+Almost all the elements in your application will be some form of view.
+Those elements that aren't, like UIImage, will be attached to a view type when displayed.
+If your application displays more than one view at a time, you will need to add these views to your root view.
+If you haven't created views programmatically, you can add a child view to a view calling the addSubview method from the parent view and specifying the child view you want to add like so: yourViewName.addSubview(view: childView).
+Views are layered on top of each other creating the view hierarchy.

+### The View Hierarchy

-When programming your iOS application, one thing you will need to be aware of is the view hierarchy.
-At its most basic level, the view hierarchy encompasses the parent-child relationships between different views in your application.
+Think of your application's views as a pizza.
+The root is the dough layer, which the sauce layer sits on top of.
+Most pizzas have cheese and possibly other toppings.
+When you order a pizza with half pepperoni and half olive, both of these toppings sit on the same level, which is on top of the cheese.
+Views can also sit on the same level and have a common parent or 'superview'.
+How the views are layered and at which level defines our application's view hierarchy.
+When you build your application, it is something to try to stay aware of.
+At the most basic level, the view hierarchy encompasses the parent-child relationships between different views in your application.
 How you structure this will determine how your application looks and how you can interact with it.

-#### Apple-y Definition:

-_When one view contains another, a parent-child relationship is created between the two views.
-The child view in the relationship is known as the subview and the parent view is known as the superview.
-The creation of this type of relationship has implications for both the visual appearance of your application and the application’s behavior._

 ##### Superviews